yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 these use cases such as {{!CSVW}}.

 ## Null values
-Some implementations (such as databases) treat empty records and null values differently.
+Some implementations (such as databases) treat empty fields and null values differently.
 For these implementations, there is a need to define a special value representing a null.